-If you’re aiming for slightly lower prices, go for those with GTX 1660 Ti, such as HP Pavillion gaming laptop, ASUS TUF TUF506IU-ES74, and the Razer Blade serie.
-There is also an option to install external graphics cards, but I wouldn’t recommend you to do this because of compatibility reasons.
+If you’re aiming for slightly lower prices, go for those with GTX 1660 Ti, such as HP Pavillion gaming laptop, ASUS TUF TUF506IU-ES74, and the Razer Blade series.
+There is also an option to install external graphics cards, but I wouldn’t recommend you do this because of compatibility reasons.

-Under display, you should consider these three things:
+Under the display, you should consider these three things:

 - Frame rate (refresh rate)

 Let’s start with the most basic.
 You would want to get a screen size that is big enough for you to see what is going on in the game while maintaining portability.
 So you should only be looking at 15.6” to 17.3” screens.

 I would advise you against getting laptops with smaller screen sizes because you will have difficulty running high-end games.
 A laptop’s screen size dictates its overall size.
 Those larger laptops have more room for fans to operate: and as you know, gaming produces a lot of heat.
 So these smaller ones are ideal if you’re using them for any other purpose other than gaming.